-Sweet participated in the January 6, 2021, attack on the United States Capitol - a violent attack that forced an interruption of the certification of the 2020 Electoral College vote count, threatened the peaceful transfer of power after the 2020 Presidential election, injured over 100 law-enforcement officers, and resulted in over \$1.4 million worth of property damage.
+Fitchett participated in the January 6, 2021, attack on the United States Capitol - a violent attack that forced an interruption of the certification of the 2020 Electoral College vote count, threatened the peaceful transfer of power after the 2020 Presidential election, injured over 100 law-enforcement officers, and resulted in over \$1.4 million worth of property damage.

-Sweet stands before this Court to be sentenced on a misdemeanor conviction, but his conduct on January 6, like the conduct of scores of other defendants, took place in the context of a large and violent riot that relied on numbers to overwhelm law enforcement, breach the Capitol, and disrupt the proceedings.
-But for his actions alongside so many others, the riot likely would have failed.
+Fitchett stands before this Court to be sentenced on a misdemeanor conviction, but her conduct on January 6, like the conduct of scores of other defendants, took place in the context of a large and violent riot that relied on numbers to overwhelm law enforcement, breach the Capitol, and disrupt the proceedings.
+But for her actions alongside so many others, the riot likely would have failed.

-The government is requesting a three-month term of home detention and probation based on an assessment of the relevant sentencing factors.
-Sweet admitted in a post-Capitol breach interview that he traveled to Washington, D.C., hoping to "talk to the House and Senate" and realized he might have to "pretty much force [his] way in."
-He entered the Capitol and remained inside until he was arrested, despite glaring evidence of a violent riot all around him, including a raucous crowd, an individual he photographed breaking in through a window, rioters fighting with and hurling chairs at police officers, and litter strewn about the Capitol floor.
-At the same time, he consented to two voluntary interviews with the Federal Bureau of Investigation ("FBI") and consented to a search of his cellphone and social-media pages after his arrest on federal charges.
+The government is requesting a two-month term of home detention and probation based on an assessment of the relevant sentencing factors.
+Fitchett recorded a video before she entered the Capitol in which she exclaimed, "We are storming the Capitol.
+We have broken in.
+Patriots arise.
+Woo!"
+She entered and remained inside until she was arrested, despite glaring evidence of a violent riot all around her, including individuals hurling chairs at police officers.
+At the same time, she consented to a voluntary interview with the Federal Bureau of Investigation ("FBI") and to a search of her cellphone after her arrest on federal charges.